-All materials should be equilibrated to room temperature (RT, 20-23°C) 30 minutes before use.
+All materials should be equilibrated to room temperature (RT, 20-23°C) 30 minutes before opening and starting the assay.
 Standards, samples and blank should be assayed in duplicates.

 - 1. Remove excess microtiter strips from the plate frame, return them to the foil pouch containing the desiccant pack, and reseal it. - 2.
 Add 50 μl of 1X Wash Buffer as Total Binding (S0, zero standard).
 Two empty wells should be left as blank. - Add 50 μl of prediluted peptide standards (add from S5 to S1), 50 μl positive controls or 50 μl samples into corresponding wells.
 It is advisable to assay each condition in duplicates. - 4.
 Add 25 μl of primary antibody into each well except the Blank wells. - Add 25 μl of Biotinylated peptide into each well except the Blank wells.
 It is not recommended to use a multi-channel pipette to load the primary antibody and biotinylated peptide. - 6.
 Seal the microtiter plate with plate sealer.
-Incubate for 2 hours at RT.
+Incubate for 2 hours at RT (20-

-Orbital shaking at 300-400 rpm is recommended.
+23°C).
+Orbital shaking on a microplate shaker at 300-400 rpm is recommended.

-- Mix and centrifuge Streptavidin-HRP concentrate vial (3,000-5,000 rpm for 5 seconds) before use.
-Pipette 12 μl of Streptavidin-HRP concentrate into 12 ml of 1X Wash Buffer to make Streptavidin-HRP working solution.
+- 7. Prepare 1X Streptavidin-HRP conjugate working solution: Mix and centrifuge Streptavidin-HRP concentrate vial (3,000-5,000 rpm for 5 seconds) before use.
+Pipette $12 \mu l$ of Streptavidin-HRP concentrate into $12 \mu l$ of 1X Wash Buffer to make a Streptavidin-HRP working solution.
 Vortex thoroughly.
 Prepare freshly. - 8.
 Remove sealer from plate. - 9.
-Aspirate each well and wash, repeating the process 4 times for a total 5 washes.
+Aspirate each well and wash, repeating the process 3 times for a total 4 washes.
 Wash by filling each well with 1× Wash Buffer (350 μl) using a squirt bottle, manifold dispenser, or autowasher.
 Complete removal of liquid at each is essential to good performance.
 After the last wash, remove any remaining Wash Buffer by aspirating, decanting or blotting against clean paper towels. - 10.
-Add 100 μl of diluted (1X) Streptavidin-HRP working solution into each well. - Reseal the plate with sealer.
+Add 100 μl of diluted (1X) Streptavidin-HRP working solution into each well. - 11.
+Reseal the plate with sealer.
 Incubate for 1 hour at RT.
-Orbital shaking at 300-400 rpm is recommended. - 12.
+Orbital shaking on a microplate shaker at 300-400 rpm is recommended. - 12.
 Remove sealer from plate.
 Wash as according to step 9. - 13.
 Add 100 μl of TMB substrate solution into each well. - 14.
 Reseal the plate with sealer.
-Incubate for 1 hour at RT in dark Orbital shaking at 300-400 rpm is recommended. - 15.
+Incubate for 1 hour at RT in dark.
+Orbital shaking on a microplate shaker at 300-400 rpm is recommended. - 15.
 Remove sealer from plate.
 (DO NOT wash or discard the contents of the wells) - Add 100 μl of STOP solution (2N HCl) into each wells to stop the reaction.
 Gently tap the plate to ensure thorough mixing.
-The color of the solution should change from blue to yellow. - 17.
-Read the OD with a microplate reader at 450 nm immediately.
+The color of the solution should change from blue to yellow.

+17. Read the OD with a microplate reader at 450 nm immediately.
 It is recommended that the wells be read within 20 minutes after adding the Stop Solution.